funkycochise/MiSTer-scripts/README.md

   `./updater_clm.sh`

 **TIPS:**
+  * mylogo.png:
-  *mylogo.png*: if you want to make your own logo, rename your creation in mylogo.png
+    if you want to make your own logo, rename your creation in mylogo.png
+  * nologo.png:
-  *nologo*: it is much easier to use nologo and to integrate one into the creation of your each wallpapers.
+    it is much easier to use nologo and to integrate one into the creation of your each wallpapers.

  Enjoy :)